Modern Indian Studies (M.A.)

 Subject-specific achievements required for admission

-Please verify that one of the following subject-specific achievements of at least 50 ECTS is attained: Achievements in Anglistics, Development Studies, Geography, History, Gender- or Diversity Studies, Indian Studies, Indology, Islam Studies, Ethnology or Cultural Anthropology, Media Studies, Political Science, Religious Studies, Social and Economic History, Sociology or Economics.
+Sufficient credits (at least 50 ECTS) in a related field: Anglistics, Development Studies, Geography, History, Gender- or Diversity Studies, Indian Studies, Indology, Islam Studies, Ethnology or Cultural Anthropology, Media Studies, Political Science, Religious Studies, Social and Economic History, Sociology or Economics.